-Once you decide what data to export and define the appropriate tables in the schema, you are ready to identify them as export-only tables.
-As mentioned before, export-only tables are defined in the database schema just like any other table.
-So in the case of the flight application, we need to add the export tables to our schema.
-The following example illustrates (in bold) the addition of an export-only table for reservations with a subset of columns from the normal reservation table.
+Once you decide what data to export, you are ready to declare your export streams in the schema.
+Streams are defined in the database schema much like tables, except you use the CREATE STREAM statement instead of CREATE TABLE.
+So in the case of the flight application, we need to add the export streams to our schema.
+The following example illustrates (in bold) the addition of a stream for reservations with a subset of columns from the normal reservation table.

 . . .
-CREATE TABLE Reservation ( ReserveID INTEGER UNIQUE NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL, Confirmed TINYINT DEFAULT '0', PRIMARY KEY(ReserveID) ); CREATE TABLE Reservation_final ( ReserveID INTEGER UNIQUE NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL ); . . .
+CREATE TABLE Reservation ( ReserveID INTEGER UNIQUE NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL, Confirmed TINYINT DEFAULT '0', PRIMARY KEY(ReserveID) ); CREATE STREAM Reservation_final EXPORT TO TARGET archive ( ReserveID INTEGER NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL ); . . .

-You can also specify whether the export-only tables are partitioned or not using the PARTITION TABLE statement in the schema.
-For example, if an export table is a copy of a normal data table, it can be partitioned on the same column.
-However, partitioning is not necessary for export-only tables.
-Whether they are partitioned or "replicated", since no storage is associated with the export table, you can INSERT into the table in either a single-partitioned or multi-partitioned stored procedure.
-In either case, the export connector ensures that at least one copy of the tuple is written to the export stream.
+You can also specify whether the streams are partitioned or not using the PARTITION ON COLUMN clause in the CREATE STREAM statement.
+For example, if an export stream is a copy of a normal data table, it can be partitioned on the same column.
+However, partitioning is not necessary for export streams.
+Whether they are partitioned or "replicated", since no storage is associated with the stream, you can INSERT into the stream in either a single-partitioned or multi-partitioned stored procedure.
+In either case, the export connector ensures that at least one copy of the tuple is written to the export target.